Basil Seedling Photo ID

-If you enjoy the taste of fresh basil in your favorite recipes and would like to have a fresh supply of basil on hand whenever you cook, you should learn to grow this herb indoors.
+If you enjoy the taste of fresh basil in your favorite recipes and would like to have a fresh supply on hand whenever you cook, you should learn to grow this herb from seed.
 The good news is that basil is easy to grow from seeds to a healthy plant that provides fresh herbs whenever you need them.

 How to Germinate Basil Seeds

-According to the Complete Guide to Basil, the plant originated in India.
-Basil seeds need a warm, stable temperature to germinate, therefore the best place to germinate basil seeds is indoors.
+Basil seeds need a warm, stable temperature to germinate.
+For most gardeners, the best place to germinate basil seeds is indoors in a sunny window or under lights.

 1. Fill small terra-cotta pots or seedling trays (if you plan to transplant the seedlings outdoors) with quality, nutrient rich, potting soil.